Solved — Netflix Error “You Seem to Be Using Unblocker/Proxy”

 You might be able to, but I wouldn’t recommend it.

-Firstly, most of them won’t be able to unblock Netflix.
-During my own testing, I couldn’t access Netflix with some of the better free VPNs like Tunnelbear and Hide.me.
-Even if you do manage to find one that can access region-blocked Netflix libraries, you might not work consistently.
+Free VPNs simply don’t work with Netflix.
+During tests, it was impossible to watch Netflix with some of the better free VPNs like Tunnelbear and Hide.me.
+Even if you do find one that works, it might not work consistently.
 Furthermore, free VPNs often have servers that are overloaded with too many users.
-That means you’ll be faced with long buffering times and severe lag while you stream your shows.
+That means you’ll face long buffering times and severe lag while streaming.

-If you’re looking for a free option, why not try any of the 5 recommended VPNs on this list which all have money-back guarantee periods.
-NordVPN, which was the #1 on the list has a 30-day money-back guarantee period.
-This means you can use it to stream global Netflix libraries for free for 30 days.
-It’s completely risk-free and I was able to get a refund in just 4 days after contacting its customer service department.
+If you’re looking for a free option, try any of the recommended VPNs on this list, which all have money-back guarantee periods.
+For instance, CyberGhost has a 45-day money-back guarantee period.
+This means you can use CyberGhost to stream Netflix for free for 45 days.
+It’s completely risk-free, and I was able to get a refund after contacting its customer service department.

 Blacklisting VPN IP Addresses